-Michelin’s knee-jerk reaction to tackle the apparent competitive disadvantage was to do what they always did best – double down on their product innovation.
+Michelin’s knee-jerk reaction to tackle the (apparent) competitive disadvantage was to do what they did best – double down on their product innovation.

 Their new tires lasted 20% longer.
-This would give them the much-needed edge, they hoped.
+This would give them a much-needed edge, they hoped.

-What they didn’t see coming, however, was that even though this seemed like it augmented the value the customers received in the short run, it could have done the opposite in the long run.
+However, even though this seemed like it augmented the value their customers received in the short run, it could have done the opposite in the long run.

-It didn’t take long for the Michelin team to figure that the new tires could be priced just a few percentage points above the older ones, and because they lasted longer, the customer demand would also go down by about 20% (because, purchase frequency).
+It didn’t take long for the Michelin team to figure that pricing the new tires just a few percentage points above the older ones, the customer demand would also go down by about 20% (because, longer-lasting tires equals lower purchase frequency).

 The Michelin team realized that a more fundamental innovation was in order — their revenue model had to change.